This article originally appeared on VICE UK.

 Though his skateboarding out-shined the professionals ten years his senior, it was his make-out scene with an older woman that stood out.
 "I think she was 12 years older than me," he laughs.
 "But all of my friends were there hyping me up and I felt like one of the guys.
 It sounds stupid when I say it out loud, but I was a kid and was with my idols.
 It was a crazy time."

-His boyish good looks coupled with a friendly demeanour and cheery attitude turned him into a teenage heartthrob – something MTV were more than happy to capitalise on when they offered him his own reality TV show.
-Life of Ryan followed the teenage skateboarder as he went about his daily life: parties, skating contests, making out with girls and arguments with the family.
+His boyish good looks coupled with a friendly demeanor and cheery attitude turned him into a teenage heartthrob—something MTV was more than happy to capitalize on when they offered him his own reality TV show.
+Life of Ryan followed the teenage skateboarder as he went about his daily life: parties, skating contests, making out with girls, and arguments with the family.
 Think Viva la Bam meets Keeping Up with the Kardashians, featuring the hottest skateboarder in the country.